bmh10/offerApi/README.md

 ### Starting the server

-* To compile and run tests from commandline: mvn clean install
+* To compile and run tests from command line: mvn clean install
-* To run the server from commandline: mvn exec:java -Dexec.mainClass=org.offer.App
+* To run the server from command line: mvn exec:java -Dexec.mainClass=org.offer.App
 * If on Linux run.sh can be executed to perform both of the above
 * Once the server is running, the offer API can be interacted with - see offerApiExamples.sh for example usage